 - Flavonols – These bioactive compounds are a subgroup of flavonoids, which are plant pigments.
 They have no nutritional value but have demonstrated antioxidant qualities.
 These compounds enhance memory and cognition, which animal studies have demonstrated.
 Chemical analysis also shows that they encourage the activity of genes associated with learning and discourage hippocampal degeneration.

 - Anthocyanins – Another subgroup of the plant pigments called flavonoids, thesecan appear blue, purple, or red depending on their pH.
 They function as antioxidants for both the plants in which they’re found and the animals that eat them.
-Research shows that they can improve memory and learning and also reduce the number of proteins in the brain that are found in Alzheimer’s plaques.
+Research shows that they can improve memory and learning and also reduce the number of proteins in the brain that are found in memory problems.

 - Pterostilbene – This plant phenol is a natural antioxidant and antimicrobial.
 Its purpose, for the plants in which it’s found, is to protect against environmental damage and attack from microorganisms.
-It can decrease the cognitive deficits of oxidative damage and Alzheimer’s disease.
+It can decrease the cognitive deficits of oxidative damage and memory problems.

 - Copper – This essential dietary mineral is an essential element in the process of cellular respiration.
 It also helps the body to absorb iron from the diet.
-Research shows there is a correlation between low levels of copper in the blood and the cognitive decline that occurs in the initial stages of Alzheimer’s disease.
+Research shows there is a correlation between low levels of copper in the blood and the cognitive decline that occurs in the initial stages of memory problems.